-He wrote memorable Craigslist ads, one time offering to give an elephant away to the right person, and announcing that the yard sale was clothing-optional.
+He wrote memorable Craigslist ads, one time offering to give away an elephant to the right person, and announcing that the yard sale was clothing-optional.
 Early birds, he wrote, would have to be able to outrun slavering chow dogs.

-He was an avid conservationist, an expert and imaginative fly-tyer, a social Democrat and Bernie supporter and a determined Trump hater.
+He was an avid conservationist, an expert and imaginative fly-tyer, a self-described social Democrat and Bernie supporter and a determined Trump hater.
 He successfully battled a lifetime of depression, and had been sober for 34 years.

 He was a huge fan of the Boston Red Sox, the New England Patriots, the American women’s soccer team, and Halloween.

 And though he never earned a college degree, he was a voracious reader with a remarkable memory, and educated himself to mastery on many subjects, including Hawaiian shirts, World War II, the Vikings, dogs generally and Carolina Dogs specifically, dinosaurs and archaeology and the life and health of the salt marshes and barrier islands of the Eastern Shore.

 He was the proud and loving father of Erika Chiaradio of Westerly, and he delighted in Erika’s husband Paul.